redfolgersGA/code_gym/u2/d07/morning/readme.md

 Use SQL queries to complete the following tasks

 1. Select the title of all games
+SELECT * FROM Games;

 2. Show all the years in the database.
+SELECT title, year FROM Games;

 3. Show the title of each game made by 'Rare'.
+SELECT * FROM Games WHERE developers = 'Rare';

 4. Select all games that were made before 1998.
+SELECT * FROM Games WHERE year < 1998;

-5. Find the average release year of all games made by 'Nintendo EAD'
+5. Find the average release year of all games made by 'Nintendo EAD' SELECT AVG(year) FROM Games WHERE developers = 'Nintendo EAD';

 6. Show the developer names of each game, in alphabetical order.
+SELECT title, developers FROM Games ORDER BY developers ASC;

 7. Show the titles of games not made by 'Nintendo EAD'.
+ SELECT * FROM Games WHERE developers NOT IN ('Nintendo EAD');

 8. Add the the game 'F-Zero X', released in 1998, made by 'Nintendo EAD', and with the genre 'Racing'.
+INSERT INTO Games(title, year, developers, genre) VALUES ('F-Zero X', 1998, 'Nintendo EAD', 'Racing');

 9. Show all the game titles ordered by their release year.
+SELECT title, year FROM Games ORDER BY year ASC;

 10. Remove all games not made by 'Hudson Soft'.
+DELETE FROM Games WHERE developers NOT IN ('Hudson Soft');